-To set the debug level on a NetBackup for Sybase for Windows client
+To set the debug level on a Windows client

-- From the Windows Start menu, choose Programs > Symantec NetBackup > Backup, Archive, and Restore.
+- Open the Backup, Archive, and Restore interface.

 - 2 Select File > NetBackup Client Properties.

 - 3 Click the Troubleshooting tab.

+- Set the General debug level.

+- 5 Set the Verbose debug level.

-- 4 Set the Database debug level.
+- 6 Set the Database debug level.

-- Click OK to save your changes.
-5
+- 7 Click OK to save your changes.

-Setting the debug level on a NetBackup for SAP UNIX/Linux client
+Setting the debug level on a UNIX client